Equivalence of Liouville measure and Gaussian free field: Introduction

-\begin{remark} If $g \in H_0^1$ is deterministic then $h + g$ is absolutely continuous with respect to $h$ so the theorem is trivially implied by the case $g \equiv 0$.
-But here we only assume that $g$ is continuous, so $g$ can be much rougher, and moreover $g$ may depend on $h$. \end{remark}

-Before we present a more general setup in Section \ref{subsec::moregeneral}, we briefly explain an application of Theorem \ref{Theorem:measure determines field} to the peanosphere point of view on Liouville quantum gravity developed in \cite{mating}.
+\paragraph{Application to the mating of trees theorem.} We now briefly explain an application of Theorem \ref{Theorem:measure determines field} to the mating-of-trees framework to LQG developed in \cite{mating}.
 In the main result of that paper (Theorem 9.1), the authors consider a space-filling variant of SLE$_\kappa'$, $\kappa' = 16/\gamma^2$, on top of a $\gamma$-quantum cone, where the curve $\eta'$ is parametrized by its quantum area (i.e., $\mu_h (\eta'([s,t])) = t - s$ for all $s\le t \in \R$).
 We refer to \cite{mating} and \cite{Zipper} for the notion of quantum cone, while the space-filling variant of SLE was introduced in \cite{IG4}.
-The main theorem of \cite{mating} is that the left and right boundary quantum length of the curve $\eta'([0,t])$, relative to time 0, evolve as a certain two dimensional Brownian motion $(L_t,R_t)_{t\in \R}$ whose covariance is given by $\cos(\pi \gamma^2/4)$.
-(In fact, this formula was only proved for $\gamma \in [\sqrt{2}, 2)$ in \cite{mating}, and the corresponding result for $\gamma \in [0, \sqrt{2})$ is being addressed in a work in progress \cite{covariancestory}.)
-In \cite[Chapter 10]{mating}, the authors proved that this pair of Brownian motion in fact determines the quantum measure on the $\gamma$-quantum cone as well as the space-filling SLE almost surely, up to rotations, and used Theorem~\ref{Theorem:measure determines field} of this paper to conclude that this in turn determines the free field $h$ (up to rotations). \begin{corollary} In the setting described above, $(L_t,R_t)_{t\in \R}$ determines the field $h$ defining the $\gamma$-quantum cone almost surely (up to rotations).
-More precisely, $h$ (modulo rotations) is measurable with respect to $(L_t,R_t)_{t \in \R}$. \end{corollary}
+The main theorem of \cite{mating} is that the left and right boundary quantum length of the curve $\eta'([0,t])$, relative to time 0, evolve as a certain two dimensional Brownian motion $(L_t,R_t)_{t\in \R}$ whose correlation coefficient is given by $\cos(\pi \gamma^2/4)$.
+(In fact, this formula was only proved for $\gamma \in [\sqrt{2}, 2)$ in \cite{mating}, and the corresponding result for $\gamma \in [0, \sqrt{2})$ is addressed in \cite{covariancestory}.)
+In \cite[Chapter 10]{mating}, the authors proved that this pair of Brownian motions in fact determines the Liouville measure on the $\gamma$-quantum cone as well as the space-filling SLE almost surely, up to rotations, and used Theorem~\ref{Theorem:measure determines field} of this paper to conclude that this in turn determines the free field $h$ (up to rotations). {More precisely, we have the following. \begin{corollary} Modulo rotations, the field $h$ defining the $\gamma$-quantum cone is almost surely measurable with respect to the Brownian motion $(L_t,R_t)_{t \in \R}$. \end{corollary}} Other applications of Theorem~\ref{Theorem:measure determines field} (all subsequent to the time that a first version of this paper was made available on arxiv) can be found e.g. in~\cite{LQGandTBMIII,ALS,Dubedat-Shen}.